Diana Mondino: Life abroad

-In 1982, Mondino moved to Spain, completing a master's degree in economics and marketing from IESE Business School at the University of Navarra.
-Graduating in 1986, Mondino furthered her education in the United States, completing a master's degree from Columbia Business School in 2001, a degree in executive education from the Yale School of Management in 2018, and a postgraduate degree in ethics from Mendoza College of Business at the University of Notre Dame.
+In 1982, Mondino moved to Spain and earned a master’s degree in economics and marketing from IESE Business School at the University of Navarra, graduating in 1986.
+She later continued her studies in the United States, completing a master’s degree at Columbia Business School in 2001, an executive education program at the Yale School of Management in 2018, and a postgraduate degree in ethics from the Mendoza College of Business at the University of Notre Dame.

 She founded Rysk Analysis in 1991, and subsequently worked in various private companies, including Loma Negra, S&P Global Ratings, and Banco Supervielle.

 Academic career

-Mondino works at UCEMA as a Finance professor in the Bachelor's Degree in Business Administration and Marketing, among several courses, including for international students.
-She is also Director of Institutional Affairs at the same university.
+Mondino is a professor of finance at UCEMA, where she teaches in the business administration and marketing undergraduate programs, including courses for international students.
+She also serves as the university’s director of institutional affairs.

 Political career

-In 2023, Mondino officially entered politics as a candidate for deputy for La Libertad Avanza in the Autonomous City of Buenos Aires.
-After the list she was a member of obtained 17.81% in the PASO and 20.44% in the general elections, she was elected for the period 2023–2027.
+In 2023, Mondino officially entered politics as a candidate for deputy for La Libertad Avanza (LLA) in the Autonomous City of Buenos Aires.
+LLA's party list obtained 17.81% of the vote in the PASO and 20.44% in the general elections, with the result that Mondino was elected for the period 2023–2027.

 Minister of Foreign Affairs

-When Javier Milei was elected president, Mondino resigned from her seat in the chamber to be able to take over as Minister of Foreign Affairs.
-Mondino was expelled from her post by Milei in October 30, 2024 for a non-binding vote in the United Nations in favor of lifting the United States embargo against Cuba, with the former ambassador to the United States Gerardo Werthein serving as her replacement.
+Following Javier Milei's election as president, Diana Mondino resigned her seat in the Chamber of Deputies to assume the role of Minister of Foreign Affairs.
+She was removed from the position by Milei on October 30, 2024, after Argentina supported a non-binding United Nations resolution calling for an end to the United States embargo on Cuba.
+Former ambassador to the United States, Gerardo Werthein, was appointed as her successor.

 Controversies

-On October 31, 2023, in an interview with journalist Luis Novaresio for his program on La Nación +, Mondino generated controversy with her statements in defense of the idea of an "organ market" and by comparing equal marriage with having lice, maintaining that "As a liberal I agree with each person's life project.
-It is much broader than marriage equality.
-Let me exaggerate: if you prefer not to bathe and be full of lice and it is your choice, that's it, then don't complain if there is someone who doesn't like you having lice."
+On October 31, 2023, during an interview with journalist Luis Novaresio on La Nación+, Mondino drew criticism for defending the concept of a market for human organs and for remarks comparing same-sex marriage to personal hygiene choices.
+She stated that, as a liberal, she supported individual life choices, using an analogy involving lice to illustrate her position.

 After a visit to the Espacio Lejano Station, she claimed scientists and soldiers could not be distinguished because "Chinese all look the same".

 Personal life

-Mondino has assets according to her sworn statement of 5,027 million pesos, which makes her the richest official among the ministers appointed by Javier Milei to be part of his cabinet.
+According to her sworn financial disclosure, Diana Mondino reported assets totaling 5.027 billion pesos, making her the wealthiest member of President Javier Milei’s cabinet.